govindnh4cl/squeezenet/README.md

 python main.py --cfg cfg/imagenet.toml
 ```

+File `logs/training_76epochs.log` contains the per-epoch log of training the model that is shared with this repo.

 ## Evaluation

 To train the model on Imagenet dataset, set the `misc->mode` parameter in `cfg/imagenet.toml` file to `eval` and execute: